COVID-19 Campus Updates

 Employees of CCC requesting accommodations due to COVID-19 will be handled through the Human Resource Office.

-Any complaints regarding the implementation and enforcement of the college’s COVID-19 response will be able to be submitted through a complaint resolution process lead by Vice President Jerad Sorber, who may be reached at email@example.com.
+Any complaints regarding the implementation and enforcement of the college’s COVID-19 Response Plan will be able to be submitted through a complaint resolution process lead by Vice President Jerad Sorber, who may be reached at email@example.com.

-Classroom layouts will be preset and seat locations will be spaced out in classrooms to ensure proper distancing.
+Classroom layouts will be preset and seat locations will be spaced out in classrooms to ensure proper distancing for all in-person classes.
 Markers on floors will be placed in various locations where lines may form to assist individuals in keeping proper spacing.
 Follow instructions by college leadership for classroom cleaning, sanitation and securing procedures.

-- Patriot Hall will be open for academic student and employee use during the Fall quarter.
+- Patriot Hall fitness facilities will be open for academic student and employee use only during the Fall quarter.
+Face coverings and social distancing practices will be required while in the building.

-- Hours of Operation for Patriot Hall are Monday-Friday 6 a.m. to 10 p.m. and Saturday-Sunday 8 a.m. to 5 p.m. and only accessibly by students and employees.
+- Hours of Operation for Patriot Hall are Monday-Friday 6 a.m. to 10 p.m. and Saturday-Sunday 8 a.m. to 5 p.m.
+Reservations may be required.

 Archive: Past Communications